 Alex Lewin, a lacto-fermentation expert, demonstated the basic how-to of sauerkrauting to a group of us this past Tuesday.
 Lacto-fermentation is way to preserve the fall harvest so that we can eat local vegetables year-round.

+Why Preserve?
 It extends the "window of edibility" for that particular food and makes it available year-round.
 If you're not near the equator or in sunny cali, this is important if you strive to eat locally.
 In addtion, preservation create new tastes and textures; and in the case of sauerkraut, it also increases the nutrient and digestive benefits of the food.
 Besides fermentation, other methods of preservation are canning, freezing, refrigerating, and drying.

 Is it Safe??
 The Danger Zone for pathogenic bacteria is 40-140 degrees Fahrenheit.
 Alex believes that fermenting is much safer than canning, because you will KNOW when something has going wrong.
 IE if its slimy or furry-TOSS IT!
 If your senses are telling you something is not right, steer clear.
 Also, our ancestors all ate food that wasn't refrigerated-if that helps settle your stomach.